markuskreukniet/dynamic-side-nav/README.md

 # \<dynamic-side-nav\>

-Thee web component `dynamic-side-nav` is a button.
+The web component `dynamic-side-nav` is a button.
 When a user touches the button, a side navigation wil open.
 The content in the side navigation determines the width of the navigation.

 ## Installation